 Recording your screen in Windows 10 is the only way to capture every instance of a live game, app, or open browser window.
 These screenshots are automatically saved in MP4 and other video formats and can be broadcast to Facebook, YouTube, and other destinations.

-Make sure you enable “record game clips, screenshots, and broadcast using Game bar” from app settings.
+Make sure you enable “record game clips, screenshots, and broadcast using Game bar” from the app settings.

 You can set the configurations for recorded video, audio quality, and video quality.